Quansight/Quansight-website/apps/consulting/posts/open-source-natural-language-processing-libraries-to-get-you-started.md

 namely Natural Language Toolkit (NLTK), SpaCy, and Spark NLP, and comment on their relative performance and specific applications.
-My preference for discussing these three libraries is informed by the following observations: how intuitive the library seems to be, their general performance, their overall strengths, and how well-maintained their open source repositories are.
+My preference for discussing these three libraries is informed by the following observations: how intuitive the libraries seem to be, their general performance, their overall strengths, and how well-maintained their open source repositories are.

 The goal with this post is to assist those who are just getting started with